luffydada/gpsParse/README.txt

-git create brach is very fast.
+git create branch is very fast.

 create a new branch is fast and simple.